moifort/generator-jhipster-bootstrap-material-design/README.md

 ### Using SASS

-When you use sass you need to modify your ``index.html`` a little bit to make sure material design styles are not overwritten bt default bootstrap styles again:
+When you use sass you need to modify your ``index.html`` a little bit to make sure material design styles are not overwritten by default bootstrap styles again:

 ```html
 <!-- build:css content/css/vendor.css -->